 - 1. Declaration of Major - Passing score on the Illinois Certification Testing System Basic Skills Test 1 - 3.
 Completed College of Education Application Form - 4.
-"C" or better in ENGL 101 (3 cr.) - 5.
-"C" or better in college level math leading to NEIU math competency (3 cr.) - One letter of recommendation from any university professor - 7.
-Background Check from Argus Services, Inc. 2 - Passing score on Reading and Writing Exams for NEIU English Competency - 9.
-2.5/4.0 Cumulative Grade Point Average - Six credits in EDFN courses as specified by major program - "C" or better in all professional sequence and major courses at NEIU - 12.
-30 semester credits at NEIU or transfer credits 1Inner City Studies Majors are not required to take the Basic Skills Test.
+"C" or better in ENGL 101 (3 cr.) - "C" or better in college level math leading to NEIU math competency (3 cr.) - 6.
+One letter of recommendation from any university professor - 7.
+Background Check from Argus Services, Inc. 2 - 8.
+2.5/4.0 Cumulative Grade Point Average - 30 semester credits at NEIU or transfer credits 1Inner City Studies Majors are not required to take the Basic Skills Test.
 All others majors are required to have passed the Basic Skills Test before declaring their major.